 - The library generally does not purchase textbooks.
 However, titles not typically designated as a "textbook" that support research interests of the University will be considered for purchase.
 For more information, please see our Collection Development Policy.

 - Professors can opt to provide the library with a textbook that will be processed and added to the Course Reserve collection for the duration of the semester.

-- Electronic Reserves can also include links created in Blackboard to journal articles, ebooks, or streaming films available through our databases.
+- Electronic Reserves can also include links created in Brightspace to journal articles, ebooks, or streaming films available through our databases.
 Should you decide to post links on your own, please see our Static Linking Guide.

 You can submit a reserve request by either filling out an online request or by bringing items directly to the Library Services desk.

 All submitted requests will undergo an evaluation for copyright compliance and must adhere to the Bentley Library Course Reserves Copyright Policy.

 For questions or comments regarding the Course Reserves service, contact the Library Services desk at email@example.com or 781-891-2168.

 - Any circulating Bentley Library item (books, DVDs, etc.)